adobe-platform/porter/docs/detailed_design/container-config.md

 - `container_secrets` is a reserved key that must exist
 - `us-west-2` is a region with one or more containers deployed to it
-- `primary` is the default name given to containers in a single-container deployment
+- `primary` is the default name given to the container in a single-container deployment
 - `SUPER_SECRET_SECRET` is a secret key and `dont_tell_anyone` is a secret value

 In the DIY flow you generate the same format and pass it to porter.